01 of 04

-Some electrical boxes are gangable—meaning that with a little manipulation, single electrical boxes can be connected (ganged) side-by-side to form a double-gang box or even a triple-gang or quad-gang boxes.
+Some electrical boxes are gangable—meaning that with a little manipulation, single electrical boxes can be connected (ganged) side-by-side to form a double-gang box, triple-gang, or even quad-gang boxes.
 The classic gangable box is metal and is sometimes called a "masonry box" because metal boxes are commonly used for masonry walls.
 In practice, though, these gangable metal boxes are used in all kinds of construction, including traditional framed wallboard walls.

-Gangable boxes are available in styles suitable for new construction, and for retro installations—this latter type is sometimes known as an "old-work" box.
+Gangable boxes are available in styles suitable for new construction as well as for retro installations—this latter type is sometimes known as an "old-work" box.
 Make sure to buy the type you need.

-The only tool you need for ganging together metal boxes is a screwdriver.Continue to 2 of 4 below.
+The only tool required for ganging together metal boxes is a screwdriver.Continue to 2 of 4 below.

 02 of 04

 To join two or more gangable boxes together, you'll first need to remove the set screw from the side of the box that will be joined to an adjacent box.
 These set screws hold the removable side plates in place.
 Set the screws aside, because you will need them again to connect the boxes together.Continue to 3 of 4 below.

 Remove the Side Plates